Nancy Birdsall

-Nancy Birdsall (born 6 February 1946) is an American economist, the founding president of the Center for Global Development (CGD) in Washington, DC, USA, and former executive vice-president of the Inter-American Development Bank.
-She co-founded CGD in November 2001 with C. Fred Bergsten and Edward W. Scott Jr. and served as president until 2016.
+Nancy Birdsall (born February 6, 1946) is an American economist, the founding president of the Center for Global Development (CGD) in Washington, DC, USA, and former executive vice-president of the Inter-American Development Bank.

+She co-founded the Center for Global Development in November 2001 with C. Fred Bergsten and Edward W. Scott Jr. and served as president until 2016.
 Prior to becoming the President of CGD, Birdsall served for three years as Senior Associate and Director of the Economic Reform Project at the Carnegie Endowment for International Peace.
 Her work at Carnegie focused on issues of globalization and inequality, as well as the reform of the international financial institutions.
 During 1993 to 1998, she oversaw a $30 billion public and private loan portfolio at the Inter-American Development Bank, the largest of the regional development banks.
 Before joining the Inter-American Development Bank, Birdsall spent 14 years in research, policy, and management positions at the World Bank.
 Most recently she served as the director of the Policy Research Department.

 Birdsall is the author, co-author, or editor of more than a dozen books and over 100 articles in scholarly journals and monographs, published in English and Spanish.
 Shorter pieces of her writing have appeared in dozens of U.S. and Latin American newspapers and periodicals.

 Birdsall has been researching and writing about topics concerning economic development for more than 25 years.
 Her most recent work concentrates on the relationship between income distribution, economic growth, and the role of regional public goods in development.